farrynk/rulebook/docs/6_gameplay-rules.md

 - **6.1.7**&emsp;Live Coaching

-    - **6.1.7.1**&emsp;A person may be in both match team comms and spectating the active match at the same time.
-A spectator or coach may not communicate to players during the match.
+    - **6.1.7.1**&emsp;With the exception of (A)GMs who must be muted, a person may not be in both match team comms and spectating the active match at the same time.
+A spectator or coach may not communicate to players during the match unless to help with troubleshooting technical issues.

     - **6.1.7.2**&emsp;Evidence of a person, who is not actively playing in the match, coaching or providing any kind of competitive assistance during the game may result in a retroactive game forfeit.

+    - **6.1.7.3**&emsp;Franchises must make the voice chat a team plays in during matches visible to opposing (A)GMs as well as admins for the sake of visibility and enforcement.

 &emsp;